UNIONS: The impact of systematic errors on weak-lensing peak counts: Conclusions

-We notice that in particular the value of $\Omega_\textrm{m}$ can shift a lot due to different systematics.
+We noticed that the value of $\Omega_\textrm{m}$ in particular can shift a lot due to different systematics.
 Our aim in this paper is not to estimate the final reference cosmological parameters, but rather to investigate, for the first time with UNIONS and peak counts, the impact of some of the different systematics at play for this survey.
-Among all the systematics considered in this paper, we have shown that the one with the highest impact on $\Omega_\textrm{m}$ is related to how baryonic corrections are implemented (Fig. \ref{fig:P3_corr_z065}); the choice of cut on signal to noise ratio (Fig. \ref{fig:constrain_end_cut}) also causes a substantial shift.
-Other systematics, not considered here may further shift the final parameters.
-It is necessary to further pursue this effort to include other systematic effects as well as to extend the way we incorporate the baryonic feedback in the analysis and the choice of the calibration size.
-The constraints will be more accurate when the intrinsic alignment and cluster member dilution will be modelled through simulations and including the baryonic feedback with the use of hydrodynamical simulations could improve even more the robustness of the results.
-We then expect constraints to become more reliable with future (larger) data catalogues, for which the current pipeline will provide a starting point.
+Among all the systematics considered in this paper, we have shown that the one with the highest impact on $\Omega_\textrm{m}$ is related to how baryonic corrections are implemented (Fig.~\ref{fig:P3_corr_z065}); the choice of cut on the S/N (Fig.~\ref{fig:constrain_end_cut}) also causes a substantial shift.
+Other systematics not considered here may further shift the final parameters.
+It is necessary to further pursue this effort to include other systematic effects, as well as to extend the way we incorporate the baryonic feedback in the analysis and the choice of the calibration size.
+The constraints will be more accurate when simulations are able to also model intrinsic alignment and cluster member dilution; hydrodynamical simulations that include baryonic feedback could further improve the robustness of the results.
+In the future, having access to simulations built for UNIONS will allow us to make more precise investigations of various sources of bias.
+We also expect constraints to become more reliable with future (larger) data catalogs, such as the full UNIONS data set, for which the current pipeline will provide a starting point.

 \begin{appendix}